Higher Order Aberrations

 "When I began doing wavefront research in the late 1980s, I realised that refractive surgery was increasing the aberrations of the eye and was causing a loss of best-corrected acuity...
 We used to not pay much attention to higher order aberrations because we couldn’t fix them." - Raymond Applegate, OD, PhD.
 Source: EuroTimes June 2003

-The term "visual aberrations" describes all imperfections of the eye that cause light rays to be improperly focused.
+"Visual aberrations" or "optical aberrations" describe all imperfections of the eye's optical system that cause light rays to be improperly focused.

-Lower order aberrations are simple defocus such as as myopia (nearsightedness), hyperopia (farsightedness), and astigmatism (irregularly shaped cornea), which are correctable with glasses.
+Lower order aberrations are simple defocus such as as myopia (nearsightedness), hyperopia (farsightedness), and astigmatism, which are correctable with glasses.
 Higher order aberrations (HOA) are more complex imperfections of the eye's optical system.
 Higher order aberrations are not correctable with glasses.
 Irregular corneal astigmatism creates higher order aberrations.

-Higher order aberrations are measured with wavefront aberrometers and expressed in terms that describe the shape and severity of the deviated light rays as they pass through the eye's optical system and strike the retina.
+Higher order aberrations are measured with a wavefront aberrometer and expressed in terms that describe the shape and severity of the deviated light rays as they pass through the eye's optical system on the way to the retina.
 Coma, spherical aberration, and trefoil are the most common aberrations induced by LASIK.
-Coma causes light to be smeared like the tail of a comet in the night sky.
-Double vision is a common symptoms of coma.
-Spherical aberrations results when the pupil dilates larger than the area of the cornea that was fully corrected by the laser treatment.
-Spherical aberrations are characterized by halos, starbursts, ghost images, and loss of contrast sensitivity (inability to see fine detail) in low light.
-Trefoil causes a point of light to smear in three directions, like a Mercedes-Benz symbol.
-It's quite common for a patient to have an increase in all of these aberrations, resulting in distorted night vision when the pupil opens and allows light to enter through a larger area of the irregular corneal surface.
+Coma causes light to be smeared like the tail of a comet in the night sky (see illustration below, top left).
+Double vision is a common symptom of coma.
+Spherical aberrations results when the pupil dilates larger than the area of the cornea that was fully corrected by the laser treatment, typically in dim light.
+Spherical aberration is associated with halos, starbursts, ghost images, and loss of contrast sensitivity (inability to see fine detail) in low light (see illustration of spherical aberrations below, top right).
+Trefoil causes a point of light to smear in three directions, like a Mercedes-Benz symbol (see illustration below, bottom left).
+It's quite common for a LASIK patient to have an increase in all of these aberrations (and others), resulting in distorted night vision when the pupil opens wide and allows light to enter through a larger area of the irregular corneal surface (see illustration below, bottom right).

-Custom LASIK, also known as wavefront-guided LASIK, was introduced by the LASIK industry in recent years.
-Unlike conventional LASIK which is based solely on refraction (measurement of myopia, hyperopia and astigmatism), 'custom' or 'wavefront-guided' LASIK is based on lower and higher order (total) aberrations of the eye.
+Custom LASIK, also known as wavefront-guided LASIK, was introduced by the LASIK industry in the United States in 2003.
+Unlike conventional LASIK which is based solely on refraction (measurement of myopia, hyperopia and astigmatism), 'custom' or 'wavefront-guided' LASIK is based on the total (lower and higher order) aberrations of the eye.
 A wavefront map is obtained prior to surgery which is used to program a custom treatment for each individual eye.
-Though the goal of wavefront-LASIK is to correct the 'small optical imperfections' (HOAs), the procedure actually makes them worse than before surgery.
-The increase in HOAs is greater with conventional LASIK.
+Although the goal of wavefront-LASIK is to correct 'small optical imperfections' (HOAs), the procedure actually makes them worse than before surgery.
+The increase in HOAs is greater with conventional LASIK than with custom wavefront-guided LASIK.
+This really has little to nothing to do with the ability of custom-LASIK to treat preoperative aberrations -- it is due to removal of more tissue in the periphery of the cornea to account for loss of laser energy on the slope of the cornea (cosine effect).
+Wavefront-optimized LASIK attempts to maintain the cornea's original curvature shape by applying more laser energy in the periphery, but, like other forms of LASIK, it consistently leads to an increase in higher order aberrations.
 Read more: Link

 Medical studies about higher order aberrations after LASIK